sddm/sddm/docs/THEMING.md

 ## Proxy Object

 We provide a proxy object, called as `sddm` to the themes as a context property.
 This object holds some useful properties about the host system.
 It also acts as a proxy between the greeter and the daemon.
-All of the methods called on this object will transfered to the daemon through a local socket and will be executed there.
+All of the methods called on this object will be transfered to the daemon through a local socket to be executed there.

 ### Properties